Critical Reasoning

 Incorrect answers don't scream "Error."
 A subtle color shift gently signals the miss, while the correct answer immediately expands into an explanation.

-I designed this to feel like a single mental beat.
-By removing the friction between guessing" and learning, the user perceives the interaction not as a quiz, but as an instant content reveal.
-It makes the lesson feel significantly faster and lighter.
+I designed this micro-interaction to feel like a single mental beat.
+By eliminating the lag between action and insight, the user perceives it not as a test, but as an instant discovery.
+This makes the learning curve feel significantly lighter.

 Where theory was unavoidable (like comparisons), I forced active participation.